epicentre-msf/outbreak-tools-demo/README.md

 </div>

-- Regenerate a new linelist named `linelist_measles_en_ex2` using the designer.
+- Regenerate a new linelist named `linelist_measles_en_ex2` using the designer located in the `designer` folder.
 Save the linelist in the demo folder, making sure you’ve selected English as the language.
 You’ll use the file `geobase-cod-2023-03-13_20230612.xlsx` in the `geobase` folder as your geobase.

+- You are now ready to migrate your data from the old to the new linelist.
+You need to proceed in 2 steps:
+  - First, go back to the linelist `linelist_measles_en_ex1.xlsb` and remove all filters (see *Data Entry and Print* ribbon).
+Then, export the data (see *Admin* ribbon > *Advance Options* > *Export data*) to a location of your choice.
+This migration file contains all your data.
+  - Second, go back to the new linelist `linelist_measles_en_ex2.xlsb` and import the migration file (see *Admin* ribbon > *Advance Options* > *Import data*).
-- Import the data `import_linelist_en.xlsx` located in the `data` folder into the linelist.
-Look at the data that has not been imported and browse the data in the linelist.
+Look at the importation report and browse the data in the new linelist.

 ## Exercise 3: Analysis

-We’ve decided to add some analyses on `outcome` (Type of discharge) to the linelist.
+We’ve decided to add some analyses on the type of discharge (variable `outcome`) to the linelist.

-- Open the setup `setup_measles_base_ex3.xlsb` in the `setup` folder.
+- Open the setup file `setup_measles_base_ex3.xlsb` located in the `setup` folder.

-- In the analyses sheet, add a univariate table showing the number of patients by type of discharge.
+- In the *Analysis* sheet, section *Univariate Analysis* add a univariate table showing the number of patients by type of discharge.
 Add percentages and a graph for this table.

-- In the analyses sheet, add a temporal table showing the evolution of type of discharge by notification date.
-Add a percentage option in row, and add a total.
+- In the *Analysis* sheet, section *Time Series Analysis* add a temporal table showing the number of patient by type of discharge and notification date.
+Add percentages by row and add total.

-- In the analysis sheet, add a graph of output types.
-In graph specifications, represent the number of deaths per notification date, in bars.
+- In the *Analysis* sheet, section *Labels for Time Series Graphs*  add a graph title *Deaths*.
+In the section *Graph on Time Series* graph specifications, add the number of deaths per notification date, in bars.

-- Translate all labels into French.
+- Translate newly added labels into French (see *Setup Options* ribbon).

-- Check the setup for errors.
+- Check the setup for potential errors (see *Setup Options* ribbon).

 <div>